rossgk2/physmath/README.md

-# Physically-inspired math

-## What is math?
+# What *is* math?

-I have a large interest in philosophically-inspired and physically-inspired math.
+I have a large interest in philosophically- and physically-inspired math.
 To me, the two entail representing *abstract principles* from logic as well as *tangible spatial ideas* from our experience in syntactical form, and then using the most basic of those abstract principles to derive further insights.
 The insights can be new abstract principles that ring true, new spatial ideas we didn't realize are true but are now made clear, or some synthesis of the two.

 A striking example of some synthesis is the *generalized fundamental theorem of calculus*,